Skip to main content

 24-Hour Crisis Hotline: (615) 322-SAFE (7233)

-Location: We’re located behind McGill Hall in the brick Cumberland House on West Side Row, just a few houses down from the K.C Potter Center and the Women’s Center.
+Location: We’re located between Carmichael College and McGill Hall in the brick Cumberland House on West Side Row, just a few houses north of the K.C Potter Center and the Women’s Center.
 Our address is 2304H Vanderbilt Place, Nashville, TN 37203.

 For maps of the entire campus, view the Campus Map or download the Vanderbilt mobile app.